akashacms/akashacms-blog-podcast/guide/index.html.md

 ## Blog post page

+It is required that a blog post document contain a blogtag field in the frontmatter, as shown in the previous section.

 The `blog.html.ejs` template (https://github.com/akashacms/akashacms-blog-skeleton/blob/akasharender/layouts/blog.html.ejs) is meant for formatting a single blog post.
 It's a fairly normal page layout but with a couple additions.

 ```html